info-design-lab/info-design-lab.github.io/README.md

 # Information Design Lab Site

-This repository contains the Information Design Lab website (https://info-design-lab.github.io) built with Hugo and the Hextra theme.
+This repository contains the Information Design Lab website (https://info-design-lab.github.io) built with Hugo.
 Older legacy root-site files have been preserved in `archive/info-design-lab-site-v1/`.

 ## Structure